Public baby changing facilities: Are yours good enough?

 For many smaller businesses, one of the barriers to providing adequate facilities is space.
 A functional baby-changing unit needs to be situated in a clear area, so parents can move around the unit, and place items such as bags, buggies, and changing materials within reach.

 Our vertical baby changing table and horizontal baby changing table save on space, ensuring the units can be easily folded away when not in use.
-Similarly, our recessed baby changing station benefits from the extra room saved when mounting into a wall cavity.
+Similarly, our wall mounted child seat will keep your toddler safe whilst changing your baby.

 Many units come with built-in hooks, enabling parents to keep their belongings close to hand without cluttering the changing table.